-In 2018, breast cancer accounted for 15% of new cancer cases in Brazil, and was the most commonly diagnosed cancer.The same year, breast cancer in Brazil ranked second only to lung cancer in mortality, all ages and sexes.
+In 2020, breast cancer accounted for approximately 15% of new cancer cases in Brazil and ranked second only to lung cancer in mortality, among all ages and sexes.
 While resources are available for early detection of breast cancer, there is a lack of information and support for those with metastatic breast cancer (MBC) in Brazil.
 In addition, there remains significant stigma and misinformation about cancer in general.
-Instituto Oncoguiadesigned a project aimed at empowering women living with MBC by offering them peer support through the Plus Life Network.
+Instituto Oncoguia designed a project aimed at empowering women living with MBC by offering them peer support through the Plus Life Network.

 Instituto Oncoguia is a non-profit organisation that is widely recognised as a champion for cancer patients in Brazil and was created to combat stigma and false information about cancer.
 Since 2003, Instituto Oncoguia has developed a reputation within the cancer community as an organisation that shares quality information, provides patient support services, advocates for and offers a voice to patients so that they can live longer and have better quality lives.
 As such, Instituto Oncoguia had a unique opportunity to reach MBC patients throughout the country.